jackledead/jackledead_armory/README.md

 Ukrainian Anti-Material Sniper: Armed with Gepard M3 .50 cal sniper and fort 14 pistol.

 Ukrainian Special Anti-Material Sniper: Armed with the massive Snipex Alligator chambered in 14.5x114mm, and the Forst 14 pistol.

+Survivor (Kickass): Locked and loaded, ready for the apocalypse.
+Starts with hybrid car, Vepr and Fort 14, multitool and other goodies.

 ## Suggested Tileset
 #### ASCII/RETRODAYS: Simple means more imagination to fill your mind.